-- ASSOCIATE PROFESSOR Microbiology
+- ADJUNCT PROFESSOR Microbiology

 Ph.D., Albert Einstein College of Medicine

 Watch a video featuring the Microbiology and Virology PhD Graduate School Program.

 ResearchSpecific Clinical/Research Interests: Molecular determinants of virulence of emerging viruses, including Ebola virus and Marburg virus